Fast Food Industry Award employment types, rostering, and breaks

 Fast Food Industry Award employment types

-Understanding the various employment classifications within the Fast Food Industry Award is important for effective management and compliance.
+Understanding the various employment classifications within the Fast Food Industry Award is important for effective workforce management and compliance.
 This award categorises workers based on their contract types and the consistency of their work hours, providing clear guidelines on different employment scenarios and regulations.

 The Fast Food Industry Award identifies three primary types of employment: